karolinevildlyng/Introduction-to-Voyant/README.md

 4. Repeat the process for the Grimm brothers corpus in a separate browser window.
 5. Do you see differences between the two corpora?
 If so, what are the main differences?

+## Exercise 3 - Choose your own adventure and explore
+1. Find the drop-down menu and choose a new tool we haven’t looked at yet
+2. What is it called?
+3. How do you interact with it?
+4. What do you learn from it?
+5. What is confusing about it?

 ## Links to resources for in-class and future reference
 * [Voyant](https://voyant-tools.org/)